-A popular piece of mine from EnlightenNext Issue 35 (January-March 2007), “A Brief History of Evolutionary Spirituality” has been cited in books, used in at least one college course, and remains an insightful guide to the true origins of Darwin’s evolutionary thinking—as well as to the possible future of humanity’s spiritual aspirations.
+This article from EnlightenNext Issue 35 (January-March 2007), “A Brief History of Evolutionary Spirituality,” has been cited in books, used in at least one college course, and remains one of my most popular features.
 Download PDF »

 A Brief History of Evolutionary Spirituality